openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 5) Click on "Launch job".
 Choose the active cluster where you want to run you job.
 Optionally, you can click on the "Configure" tab and provide any required configuration, arguments or parameters for your job.
 Click on "Launch" to execute your job.
-You will be taken to the Jobs panel where you can monitor the state of your job as it progresses.
+You will be taken to the Jobs tab where you can monitor the state of your job as it progresses.